 Getting around Rotterdam

 Rotterdam is a fairly easy city to get around.
-The RET metro system covers most of downtown Rotterdam with buses, trams and Metro.
-Buy your tickets onboard and pay based on how far you’ll be traveling.
+The RET metro system covers most of the city centre with buses, trams and Metro.
+Buy your tickets on board and pay based on how far you’ll be traveling.
 Most of Rotterdam’s sights are within walking distance anyway, so you may find you don’t need public transportation.
 If you do set out on foot, watch out for bikes, cars and above-ground metros.
 Biking is very popular and there are separate lanes and stop lights allocated for bikers.
-If you’re headed farther out of the city, buses run towards its outskirts and taxis can take you just about anywhere
+If you’re headed farther out of the city, buses run towards its outskirts and taxis can take you just about anywhere.

 Rotterdam insider information

-Modern Architecture: As soon you step off your Rotterdam flight, you’ll be enthralled by the newness of all the architecture.
-Even just outside of Central Station, you can see Nationale Nederlanden, the city’s highest skyscraper, and Down Coolsingel, the city’s World Trade Center.
+Modern Architecture: As soon you step off your flight, you’ll be enthralled by the newness of all the architecture.
+Even just outside of Central Station, you can see Gebouw Delftse Poort (also known as Nationale Nederlanden), and Down Coolsingel, the city’s World Trade Center.
 A little beyond, is a funny-looking cube-shaped building known as the Overblaak, and even further are the two ultra-chic (but not identical) bridges that cross the Nieuw Maas River.
 In the middle of the city centre square, enormous steel structures that look like jointed red desk lamps move around on their own, and add a little fun to night-time lighting.